Swan maiden: Overview

-Professor Hazel Wigglesworth wrote that there were 46 versions of the tale collected in Japanese oral sources, and the oldest register of the tale is present in the Fudoki, an ancient book on provincial and oral accounts.
+The oldest register of the tale is present in the Fudoki, an ancient book on provincial and oral accounts, dated to the 8th century.
+Professor Hazel Wigglesworth wrote that there were 46 versions of the tale collected in Japanese oral sources.
 Ikeda, on the other hand, reported 59 versions found across Japan, while Japanologist Carmen Blacker asserted its wide diffusion "from Aomori to Kyūshū".

 Comparative scholarship on the Japanese variants points that at the beginning of the story, the human male goes near a lake for a variety of reasons (a prayer to the gods for a wife; a vision sent in a dream; a grateful animal points him the way).
 Over the course of the story, the human partner reaches the celestial realm where his wife and her family live.
 Once there, he is forced to perform tasks before they reunite.
 At the end of the narrative, the husband breaks a taboo (he should not eat a certain melon/gourd, but he does and is washed away) and he and his celestial wife are separated, only to reunite again during the night of July 7.